 - MVD Hearing- In a proceeding separate and independent from criminal court proceedings, the Arizona Department of Transportation's Motor Vehicle Division will determine whether a motorist accused of DUI committed a driving violation.
 This civil hearing is overseen by an administrative official who essentially acts as both judge and jury.
 MVD hearings also determine what license penalties - if any - a motorist will face.
 Penalties often typically include driver's license suspension or revocation.

-One of the most important things a person can do after being arrested and charged for DUI is to understand Arizona's 15-day rule.
+One of the most important things a person can do after being arrested and charged with DUI is to understand Arizona's 15-day rule.
 This rule requires any driver who wishes to challenge their case during an MVD hearing to request the hearing within 15 days of their arrest.
 If a motorist does not request an MVD hearing within the 15-day time period, their driver's license can be automatically suspended.

 Representation at MVD Hearings